qmk/qmk_firmware/docs/config_options.md

 If you define these options you will enable the associated feature, which may increase your code size.

 * `#define FORCE_NKRO`
-  * NKRO by default requires to be turned on, this forces it on during keyboard startup regardless of eeprom setting.
+  * NKRO by default requires to be turned on, this forces it on during keyboard startup regardless of EEPROM setting.
 NKRO can still be turned off but will be turned on again if the keyboard reboots.
 * `#define PREVENT_STUCK_MODIFIERS`
   * when switching layers, this will release all mods